2019 Postgraduate Conference

 All Keele postgraduate students were invited to share their work in progress and present their research, dissertation project and course-related posters to a cross disciplinary audience of peers, students and staff.
 Participants were expected to present their work as a poster, although artefacts or performances were also encouraged.
 This is a different and alternative opportunity in addition to those available within the faculties and research institutes and the challenge here is to communicate your work in an accessible and inspiring way to an informed, but non-specialist audience.

 The conference provided postgraduate students with an opportunity to gain valuable experience in sharing their work beyond their own field and most importantly to hear and learn more about the diverse range of work being undertaken in different fields and from different perspectives.
 In this way, their conversations and interactions will have encouraged new ideas and fresh ways of thinking about their work.
 The conference also included the Keele Three Minute Thesis Competition and new for this year, a Bake your Doctorate Competition.

-You can download a copy of the conference programme here: Programme
+You can download a copy of the conference programme here: Conference Programme 2019

 Following last year's conference, Turning Heads: Changing Minds, we worked with JADE to produce a special conference journal edition.

 The JADE Student Edition 2018 includes all of the abstracts and some very interesting pieces from students reflecting on their experience of participating in the conference.
 We will once again be working with JADE to produce a 2019 conference edition.